yusbel/MicroserviceRuntimeAspNetCore/README.md

 ```

 #### Save entity and event
-* Save entity and event in a transaction
+* Save entity and event in a transaction.
 ```
 public async Task<bool> SaveWithEvent(OutgoingEventEntity eventEntity, CancellationToken token)
         {